-In this video I cover Fibre Channel security through the use of zoning and LUN masking.
+In this SAN and NAS Storage training tutorial, I cover Fibre Channel security through the use of zoning and LUN masking.
 Scroll down for the video and also text tutorial.

 This post is a continuation of Fibre Channel SAN Overview Part One – FCP and Addressing